h4sh5/optar-fork/README.md

 That means it's recommended to use optar only to store data that can be partially corrupted without losing meaning (such as txt files, or streaming video formats like ogg), or for files that need to be accurate over time use archives with error correction (such as RAR: `rar a -rr10 test.rar file.bin` or PAR2 `par2 c file.bin.par2 file.bin`, where the `*.par2` files must be stored separately).

 Note that file size is not preserved as part of optar; most likely you will end up with a file larger than the original, so use file formats that have their own metadata to preserve the size.

+## Building

+To build normally, you will need these prerequisite libraries and headers: libpng, libm and libz.
+(See [.github/workflows/build.yml](.github/workflows/build.yml) for example installation steps).
+Obviously you'll also need a C compiler and make.

+52 74
+To build for WASM, install the [emscripten](https://emscripten.org/) dev environment properly then compile with `make -f wasm.makefile`.
+This will output files in the wasm/ directory.

 Old README: